ExtPlug/compact-history/README.md

 ## Installation

+If you do not have ExtPlug yet, get it [here](https://extplug.github.io).

-You can install this plugin by going to your ExtPlug settings menu, pressing "Install Plugin", and entering this Plugin URL:
+You can install this plugin by going to your ExtPlug settings menu, pressing "Install Plugin", and entering this Plugin URL

 ```
 https://extplug.github.io/compact-history/build/compact-history.js;extplug/compact-history/main